-Bosnia and Herzegovina: RS Government sued by Comsar Energy over environmental permit30.
-November 2020. / SEE Energy News
+Bosnia and Herzegovina: RS Government sued by Comsar Energy over environmental permit, SEE Energy News

 A new environmental permit for TPP Ugljevik 3 is necessary due to the agreement signed in 2018 between Bosnia and Herzegovina (BiH) and the Energy Community in which BiH has committed not to use the existing environmental permit for the plant and that the environmental impact assessment study will be re-examined.